NO PRODUCTS LISTED FOR MOMENT

 There is usually an impairment in the short term memory.
 Long forgotten occurrences from the distant past may come to the forefront and be relived in vivid detail.
 The individual may develop new insight into themselves and ponder the nature of the universe and humanity.
 Boundaries between the environment and the self may disappear.

 Childhood memories may be relived and the person may regress into childlike behavior.
 They may go into a dream world in which other individuals, images, and actions take on a new significance.
 The person may experience a loss of self and may feel as though they have died and have been reborn.
 It may feel as all the questions of the world have been answered all at once.

-Psychedelic drugs have long been used traditionally in religion and in the medical field, where they are used for their ability to improve mental and physical healing.
+This kind of drugs have long been used traditionally in religion and in the medical field, where they are used for their ability to improve mental and physical healing.
 Native American doctors have used peyote and other psychedelic agents to help cure a person from alcoholism.
 Mazatec doctors use mushrooms containing psilocybin for healing and religious purposes.
-DMT is a psychedelic agent used in Peru and in other areas of South America for physical and spiritual healing and in certain religious festivals.
+DMT is an agent used in Peru and in other areas of South America for physical and spiritual healing and in certain religious festivals.

-There are numerous types of psychedelic agents.
+There are numerous types of agents.
 Some of them include the following: